1,000+ Opportunities

 Research Supplements at NIEHS Explore the types of research supplements NIEHS supports.
 Small Business Innovation Research & Small Business Technology Transfer Grants (SBIR/STTR, R41, R42, R43, R44) NIEHS funds small businesses that develop innovative and commercially viable products or technologies to translate and communicate environmental health research to improve public health.
 Last Reviewed: January 02, 2026

-Based on current listing details, eligibility includes: Universities, nonprofits, and community-academic partnerships focused on environmental health research.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Universities, nonprofits, and community-academic partnerships focused on environmental health research.
+Confirm the full requirements in the official notice before applying.

 Research on Climate Change and Health (R21) is a grant from the National Institute of Environmental Health Sciences (NIEHS) that funds exploratory and developmental research projects examining the intersection of climate change and human health.
 This R21 mechanism supports new research directions with a project period of up to two years and a budget of up to $275,000 in total direct costs, with no more than $200,000 in any single year.
 Preliminary data are not required.
 Eligible applicants include universities, nonprofit organizations, and community-academic partnerships focused on environmental health research.
 Applications are due June 16, 2026.